ecorbin567/gta-urban-emissions-project/README.md

 ### TO DO (viewers): ###
 * Include the code that displays live data in ./live_measurements.js.
+* Add information about lab funding to "About" page.
 * If new bike survey data is available, deposit it in the folder ./GTA-Emissions-Gaussian-Clusters-Updated-main/dataBike and make sure each filename is of the form 'sync_data_YYYY-MM-DD.csv'.
 * If you wish to update the Gaussian clusters with new bike survey data, visit ./GTA-Emissions-Gaussian-Clusters-Updated-main/README.md.
 * Do NOT add data from before 2017.
 The CSV files are formatted differently and the plotting will not work.